gyuho/learn/docs/consensus-systems/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 }
 ```

-Optimizations are made to perform transitive voting, where it bubbles up the votes from the children (higher block heights) to the parents (lower block heights).
+Optimizations were made via transitive voting, where it bubbles up the votes from the children (higher block heights) to the parent (lower block heights).
 For instance, if the node votes for the block B, and the block A is a parent of the block B, then the vote for the block B implies the vote for the block A and others in its transitive path:

 ```go
 // Current graph structure: